The Chariot

 Reading the Card

-The Chariot card is one of the most difficult cards to read well.
-A simple way of using it would be to just add ‘…with perseverance and unity of thought…’ to whatever the other cards say for an upright card, and ‘…feelings of lack of control…’ whenever you see the reversal.
-That doesn’t really cover it though.
+The Chariot is one of the most difficult cards to read well.
+A simple way of using it is to add '...with perseverance and unity of thought...' to whatever the other cards say for an Upright draw, and '...feelings of a lack of control...' for a Reversal.
+However, that does not really cover the depth of the card.

-The upright Chariot refers to the irrepressible feminine archetype in total control of her emotions and higher self.
-She is neither intuitive nor anyone’s wild side; she understands both of those and will use them, but she is separate to either.
-She is the one who guides them towards her aim; female emotion and unforgiving drive.
+The Upright Chariot refers to the irrepressible feminine archetype in total control of her emotions.
+She is neither intuition nor the 'wild side'.
+She understands both of those forces and uses them, but she is separate from them.
+She is the consciousness that guides them toward her aim: female emotion and unforgiving drive.

 The upright Chariot refers to the irrepressible feminine archetype in total control of her emotions and higher self.

-She will not control or be the master, she is the one who will guide through mastery.
+She will not merely control; she guides through absolute mastery.
 She is not boiling anger; she is cold vengeance.
-And she will not use intuition.
-She will see through you.
-And she will certainly not mother anyone.
+She does not rely on vague intuition; she sees right through you.
+She will certainly not mother anyone.
 She is the wild bear protecting her cubs.
-Cute, yes.
-Beautiful, definitely.
-But no sightseeing please.
+Beautiful, yes.
+But do not linger to sightsee.
 You just need to get out of her way quickly, because she moves fast.

-The Chariot is a motive force that can turn a stagnant situation into one with direction and movement, or start a project with a massive surge of effort.
-Success will come but there is always a cost with such drive.
+The Chariot is a motive force that can turn a stagnant situation into one of direction and movement, or launch a project with a massive surge of effort.
+Success will come, but there is always a cost with such drive.

-The chariot gets you success because it pushes upward and onward.
-You’ll get there, but will you push others out of the way you might live to regret?
-Or will you push yourself so much that you lose something back on earth as you reach for perfection in the sky?
+The Chariot guarantees success.
+You will get there, but will you push others out of the way in a manner you might live to regret?
+Will you push yourself so hard that you lose something back on earth as you reach for perfection in the sky?

-The Lovers card was all about a duality making space for each other and coming together, but the Chariot is all about opposites who want to shoot off in separate directions and will always have different goals.
-The chariot makes them move together in the same direction long enough for victory, but that victory takes energy and constant perseverance, and there might be losses and friction along the way.
+The Lovers card was about a duality making space for each other, and coming together.
+The Chariot, conversely, is about opposites that want to shoot off in separate directions and will always have different goals.
+The Chariot forces them to move together in the same direction long enough for victory, but that victory takes energy and constant perseverance.

-Whilst the Upright card is about moving forward whatever the risk, succeeding then licking your wounds after the bone-crunching ride to hard-won success, the reversal is about crashing and burning.
+While the Upright card is about moving forward whatever the risk, succeeding, and then licking your wounds after the bone-crunching ride to hard-won success, the Reversal is about crashing and burning.

-A reversed chariot is often seen as a bad card, but if heeded it can be a very good card; it tells you don’t start.
-You don’t have the staying power or mastery of a many faceted problem.
-Better to delve deeper, do your research, or hone your skills.
-Revisit starting when you are better prepared.
+A Reversed Chariot is often seen as a bad card, but if heeded, it can be a very good omen: it tells you not to start.
+You do not currently have the staying power or mastery of a multifaceted problem.
+It is better to delve deeper, do your research, or hone your skills.
+Revisit the starting line when you are better prepared.

 Your plans are in danger of failing because the journey requires guiding total opposites, and you need more practice or knowledge in dealing with them.
 Do you understand all the parts of the problem?
 Do you understand your diverse team?
 Are there any niggling problems you are ignoring?

-The task is difficult and it is easy to point the finger at places other than between your eyes.
-Better to admit you can’t do it at the start!
+The task is difficult.
+It is easy to point the finger at places other than between your own eyes.
+It is far better to admit you cannot do it at the start.

-Once you have started, the time the chariot will careen forward and upwards is limited; it is not a meandering ride, it is a race against time.
+Once you have started, the time the chariot will careen forward and upward is limited.
+It is not a meandering ride; it is a race against time.
 Can you make it before daybreak?

 Card Design Process

-Although the Moon is associated with the masculine in some cultures and feminine in others, confusion occurs if both masculine and feminine are used at the same time.
-This happens in some decks.
-For example, the moon symbology in some decks conflicts with the male charioteer for people from a western tradition.
+Although the Moon is associated with the masculine in some cultures and the feminine in others, confusion occurs if both are used at the same time (as happens in some decks).
+For example, the moon symbology in certain traditional decks conflicts with the male charioteer for readers from a Western tradition.

-There were reasons for this in the past but they are no longer good reasons for a more modern Tarot deck (not least because it confuses beginners for no good reason!), so for this deck the decision was made that the moon is always feminine and the sun is always masculine.
+There were esoteric reasons for this in the past, but they are no longer helpful for a modern Tarot deck (not least because it confuses beginners).
+For Torch-Tarot, the decision was made that the moon is always feminine, and the sun is always masculine.

 Thus, Artemis immediately comes forward as a good Archetype for the Chariot card, with the Moon card taken by Selene.

-For those wanting to see how the card would have turned out if the design had focused on the archetypal visionary male leader rather than the irrepressible feminine chosen in Torch-Tarot, check out the King of Wands card.
-It even has the missing sphinxes!
+For those wanting to see how the card would have turned out if the design had focused on the archetypal visionary male leader, check out the King of Wands.
+It even features the missing sphinxes.

 Final Words

-This card symbolizes mastery over basic desires and higher self.
+This card symbolizes mastery over basic desires, and the higher Self.
 It can also mean getting disparate teams to work well together.
-Unlike the Lovers card, this is a short lived truce to meet a goal rather than a permanent state, so use the Chariot’s energy wisely.
+Unlike the Lovers card, this is a short-lived truce to meet a goal rather than a permanent state.
+Use the Chariot’s energy wisely.